CABOMETYX Liver Cancer Asian male patient portrayal

 CABOMETYX Tablet and IV icon

 CABOMETYX was compared with a medicine called sunitinib* in a clinical study of people with advanced kidney cancer.
-All people in the study had one or more established risk factors and had not previously received medicine to treat their cancer.
+All people in the study had one or more established risk factors and had not previously received medicine to treat their advanced kidney cancer.

 In the study: